nekrut/BMMB554/2024/alignment.md

 \textbf{Note}: sequence\ \texttt{X}\ is\ vertical\ and\ sequence\ \texttt{Y}\ is\ horizontal.
 $$

 The lower rightmost cell highlighted in red is special.
 It contains the value for the edit distance between the two strings.
-The following Python script implements this idea.
-You can see that it is essentially instantaneous:

-<iframe src="https://trinket.io/embed/python3/1bec8f9150?toggleCode=true" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 # From edit distance to alignment